ellifteria/ellifteria.github.io/content/index.md

 ## Hi!
 I'm Elli

 I'm an undergraduate student at [Northwestern University](https://www.northwestern.edu/) studying [Computer Science](https://www.mccormick.northwestern.edu/computer-science/).
-I'm also an starting a Ph.D. in CS at...
+I'm also an starting a Ph.D. in CS next year at...
 I'm not sure yet!
 Check back in April to find out.

 I'm passionate about Computing Education, Human-Computer Interaction, Programming Languages and Software Engineering, and more!